syncfusion-content/wpf-docs/wpf/Pdf-Viewer/Working-with-Annotations/File-Link-Annotation.md

 # File link annotation in WPF Pdf Viewer

-PDF viewer supports file link annotations, which means that if you open a PDF document that contain file link annotations, you can click them to get linked file path details through its event.
+The PDF viewer supports file link annotations, which means that if you open a PDF document that contains file link annotations, you can click them to get the details of file linked with the annotation, through its clicked event.
+You can open the file externally from the application, using the details of the file obtained from the event.

-## How to retrieve the clicked external linked file path from PDF viewer?
+## How to obtain the details of the of the annotation and the file linked with the annotation?

-You can get the external linked file path from `Settings` property in `FileLinkAnnotationClickedEventArgs` which is passed as a parameter of the `FileLinkAnnotationClicked` event. `FileLinkAnnotationClicked` event will trigger when the file link rectangle region in the PDF document is clicked.

-You can get external linked file path, rectangle region bounds and page number in the PDF viewer.
-Please refer the below example for more details.
+The `FileLinkAnnotationClicked` event will be raised when you click the annotation in PDF pages.
+Refer to the following code example to wire the `FileLinkAnnotationClicked` event with the PDF Viewer.

 {% tabs %}
 {% highlight C# %}